kojq/gal/README.md

 # Activity

-Current Status: **Active Maintenance Mode**
+Current Status: **Active Maintenance**

 Status Reason: There are little to no structural changes; changes primarily consist of adding package names or QOL developments

-Possible Statuses:
+Possible Status:

 - Active Development
-- Active Maintenance Mode (project is considered complete but undergoing minor changes)
+- Passive Development (this strictly includes the project undergoing mostly minor changes)
-- Passive Maintenance Mode (issues and pull requests only)
+- Active Maintenance (this strictly includes issues and pull requests)
-- Very Passive Maintenance Mode (issues and pull requests may be considered)
+- Passive Maintenance (this strictly considers issues and pull requests only)
 - Archived

 The project should be archived if development has concluded.